kevinlin311tw/caffe-cvprw15/README.md

+# caffe-cvprw15
-# caffe-cvprw15: Implementation of the Deep Hashing Methods

-Created by Kevin Lin, Huei-Fang Yang, and Chu-Song Chen at Academia Sinica, Taipei, Taiwan.
+Implementation of the Deep Learning of Binary Hash Codes Created by Kevin Lin, Huei-Fang Yang, and Chu-Song Chen at Academia Sinica, Taipei, Taiwan.

 ### Introduction

 We present a simple yet effective deep learning framework to create the hash-like binary codes for fast image retrieval.
 We add a latent-attribute layer in the deep CNN to simultaneously learn domain specific image representations and a set of hash-like functions.
 Our method does not rely on pairwised similarities of data and is highly scalable to the dataset size.
 Experimental results show that, with only a simple modification of the deep CNN, our method improves the previous best retrieval results with 1% and 30% retrieval precision on the MNIST and CIFAR-10 datasets, respectively.
 We further demonstrate the scalability and efficacy of the proposed approach on the large-scale dataset of 1 million shopping images.

+The details can be found in the following [CVPRW 2015 paper](http://www.iis.sinica.edu.tw/~kevinlin311.tw/cvprw15.pdf)

 ### Citing the deep hashing works